THE SHOW = WORKMANSHIP AND COLLECTIBILITY CLASSES ONLY!

 WORKMANSHIP DIVISIONS:

-Table set-up starts at 7:00am; volunteers for set-up get in earlier.
-Hall opens at 8:00am - judging will begin at 9:00AM.
+Table set-up starts at 7:00AM volunteers for set-up get in earlier and have first choice of seating locations, hall opens at 8:00AM - judging will begin at 9:00AM.

 Show Schedule:

-Showhall will open at 8:00am and show will start at 9:00am.
-Christmas potluck lunch break will be at 12 noon (approximate) and will last 1 hour, to be followed by the annual gift exchange featuring unique Christmas ornaments.
-Show is scheduled to run until 6:00pm or when finished.
+Showhall will open at 8:00am and show will start promptly at 9:00am.
+Christmas Pot-luck lunch break will be at 12 noon (approximate according to judging progress) and will last approximately 45 minutes, to be followed by the annual gift exchange featuring unique Christmas ornaments.
+Show is scheduled to run until 6:00pm or until finished.

-To help keep this large show moving along, please read your class lists and be ready to self-load the next class as a completed class is excused.
-We all seem to do this anyway but if there are new showers in the room, please help them learn the pace of the show.
+To help keep this large show moving along - please read your class lists and be ready to self-load the next class as a completed class is excused.
+We all seem to do this anyway - but if there are new showers in the room, please help them learn the pace of the show tables.

 Show Benefit:

-This show acts as a fundraiser to provide working capital for the larger FANTASTIC PLASTIC CLASSIC show held in the same show hall in early April each year.
+This show acts as a fund raiser to provide working capital for THE FANTASTIC PLASTIC CLASSIC show held in the same show hall in early April each year.
+Funds will also be used to buy additional toys to go to the local TOYS FOR TOTS program.

 QUALIFICATIONS:

-NAMHSA: This show will be a NAN (North American Nationals) qualifier – 1st and 2nd place horses in all Workmanship and Collectibility classes will receive a yellow NAN card that qualifies that horse to enter the NAN shows in 2012 and 2013.
+NAMHSA: This show will be a NAN (North American Nationals) qualifier - 1st and 2nd place horses in all Workmanship and Collectibility classes will receive a yellow NAN card that qualifies that horse to enter a NAN show.
+1st and 2nd place models in the Plus show "PONIES ON PARADE" will receive green NAN cards.

 RULES/NOTES: